shannonwho/redisJSON_loadtesting/readme.md

   - Spawn rate

 - Visualization: (This is a super-simple solution that allows us to easily visualize how our application performs on user-end as well as resource-wise.)
-  - cAdvisor: API container usage monitoring
+  - cAdvisor: API container usage monitoring (http://localhost:8080/metrics)
-  - Scrape some customized metrics from Locust.io via Prometheus
+  - Scrape some customized metrics from Locust.io via Prometheus (http://localhost:8089/metrics)
-  - Visualize them all on Grafana
+  - Visualize them all on Grafana (port: 3000)

 # The REST API application: